IFRS 15 · Insurance

 Insurance contracts are scoped out of IFRS 15 and governed by IFRS 17.
 However, revenue from insurance brokerage, claims administration, risk consulting, and administrative services only (ASO) contracts falls within IFRS 15 scope.

-IFRS 15 Revenue Recognition for Insurance
+IFRS 15 revenue recognition for Insurance

 IFRS 15 in the Insurance Sector requires understanding the boundary between IFRS 17 Insurance Contracts and IFRS 15.